rwbl/domoticz-plugin-tinkerforge-traffic-light/README.md

 	* Domoticz make IP connection to the Tinkerforge Master Brick
 	* Get the Level of the Domoticz Device "State Selector" (Selector Switch)
 	* Update the Tinkerforge Bricklet RGB LED with the new color depending Level
-	* Update the Domoticz Devices "Alert Indicator" and "State Info"
+	* Update the Domoticz Devices "Alert Indicator" and "Status"
 	* Domoticz to disconnect from the Tinkerforge Master Brick

 **Note**